4 Week India Road Trip- Volunteer and Travel

 Day 13: Saturday

-Udaipur to Jaisalmer to Udaipur – (Non air conditioned sleeper bus)
+Udaipur to Jaisalmer to Udaipur – (Air conditioned sleeper bus)

 Day 14: Sunday

-Arrive at our Udaipur center and relax.
+Arrive at our Udaipur centre and relax.
 There are no activities scheduled for the morning.
-You will have the entire morning to yourself and in the evening, and watch a Bollywood movie at the center.
+You will have the entire morning to yourself and in the evening watch a Bollywood movie at the centre.
 Overnight stay in Udaipur.

 Day 15: Monday

 You will spend the entire morning for yourselves and go out for shopping into the city of Udaipur.
-We will then take an evening bus which is an overnight bus to Mumbai.
+You will then take an overnight bus to Mumbai.

-Udaipur to Mumbai – Bus (Non air conditioned sleeper bus)
+Udaipur to Mumbai – Bus (Comfortable air conditioned bus)

 Day 16: Tuesday

-After getting to Mumbai early in the morning, you will be taken to the guest house to freshen up and then to the markets of Mumbai.
-Visit the Gateway of India, Jehangir art gallery, Haji Ali Dargah which is an ancient mosque, and walk on the famous marine drive which the locals regularly do.
+After arriving at Mumbai early in the morning, you will be taken to the guest house to freshen up.
+Visit Bollywood film city and popular streets of Mumbai.
+In the evening, spend the sunset at the famous marine drive just as the locals regularly do.
 Overnight stay in Mumbai.